Fédération de crosse du Québec

 The Fédération de crosse du Québec (FCQ) is the governing body of lacrosse in Quebec, Canada.
 Its purpose is to encourage the development of lacrosse in Québec and to contribute to the sport's growth internationally.
 The FCQ governs all box, field, and women's field lacrosse in Québec.

 The Fédération has approximately 2,000 members including players, coaches, referees and others.

 The Fédération has two teams registered in the Ontario Lacrosse Association JrC league.
 The Fédération de crosse du Québec also has a SrB league that is considered semi-pro as some players are paid.
-It is not uncommon for National Lacrosse League professionals to be signed to a Quebéc SrB team, or teams they encounter in league crossover games.
+It is not uncommon for National Lacrosse League professionals to be signed to a Quebec SrB team, or teams they encounter in league crossover games.